Anaphylaxis - Medical Condition

 Just about any substance can bring on an anaphylactic reaction.
 But anaphylaxis is most commonly caused by:

-Sometimes, the cause for the anaphylaxis is never found.
+In anywhere between 30% to 60% of cases in adults, no cause for the anaphylaxis is ever found.
 The medical term for this is idiopathic anaphylaxis.

 People with asthma, seasonal allergies, or eczema are at a higher risk of anaphylaxis.
 Although anaphylaxis rarely occurs, it can happen at any age.
 Race and geographic location do not affect the risk of anaphylaxis.